Apple Music Not Working on Tesla? Here are 5 Fixes

 Time needed: 5 minutes

-If Apple Music isn’t playing, try signing out of your account first.
-It can potentially resolve any connectivity and compatibility issues.
+Try signing out of your account first—it can potentially resolve any connectivity and compatibility issues.
 Afterward, follow these steps to sign in again:

 - Open the Apple Music app on your Tesla.